The Vitamins Are Erasing Juliette's Mind

 THE ARGUMENT

-The pills Camille administers as vitamins are chemically targeted memory suppressants ordered by the Algorithm, not to manage Juliette's trauma but to replace her real memories with a fabricated survival narrative that makes her controllable and compliant as mayor.
-The suppression is coupled with active identity reconstruction, which means the system was never trying to silence Juliette but to manufacture a version of her that serves institutional authority.
-If the dosing is interrupted, she will not simply remember what happened outside the silo but will have to reckon with the fact that her entire post-return self was authored by the power she is supposed to govern.
+The pills Camille administers as vitamins are chemically targeted memory suppressants ordered by the Algorithm, designed to replace Juliette's real memories with a fabricated survival narrative that makes her controllable as mayor.
+The suppression is paired with active identity construction, meaning the system's goal is to author a version of Juliette who serves institutional authority.
+If the dosing is interrupted, she will face something harder than recovering lost memories: she will have to reckon with the fact that her entire post-return self was built by the power she is supposed to govern.

 How This Theory Works